-Technology affects almost every part of our lives.
-From finances, shopping, to dating, you will now find up to 40 percent of the workforce online within the next four years.
+From finances, to shopping, to dating, you will now find up to 40 percent of the workforce online within the next four years.

 Therefore, the future of education lies in modern technology and social innovations, which may just change the makeup of how we learn.